pichim/PES_Board/docs/markdown/ws3.md

 // motor M3
 const float gear_ratio_M3 = 78.125f; // gear ratio
 const float kn_M3 = 180.0f / 12.0f;  // motor constant [rpm/V]
-// it is assumed that only one motor is available, there fore
+// it is assumed that only one motor is available, therefore
 // we use the pins from M1, so you can leave it connected to M1 DCMotor motor_M3(PB_PWM_M1, PB_ENC_A_M1, PB_ENC_B_M1, gear_ratio_M3, kn_M3, voltage_max);
 // enable the motion planner for smooth movement